How do Pre-Shipment Inspections Work? An Overview for Importers

 Step #8 – Barcode Verification

-A pre-shipment inspection is a powerful tool that can help you ensure the shipment of high-quality goods that not only meet your requirements but your customer’s expectations as well.
-If you would like more information about our pre-shipment inspection services, please don’t hesitate to reach out to us to discuss your needs.
+A pre-shipment inspection is a powerful tool that can help you ensure the shipment of high-quality goods that meet your requirements and your customers’ expectations.
+If you would like more information about our pre-shipment inspection services, please don’t hesitate to contact us to discuss your needs.

-Also, if you’d like to get a better idea of what a pre-shipment inspection report contains, download our sample QC inspection report.
+Also, download our sample QC inspection report to get a better idea of what a pre-shipment inspection report contains.

 Pre-Shipment Inspection Report